-At 31 years of age, Bobby has years of experience professionally performing and producing at the highest levels in multiple styles of music.
-He currently plays with the world famous DJ Skee’s Skeetox band, plays organ for the San Diego Padres, and has performed with Ice Cube, Jesse McCartney, Xzibit, Lil’ John, Snoop Dogg, Paul Wall, Warren G, Bobby Brown, The Glenn Miller big band and the Tom Kubis Big Band at Goldenwest.
-He also performs with several original projects including the L.A. based electro pop trio ‘Smashtronauts’ as well as his own jazz piano and organ combos.
+PERFORMER / TEACHER / PRODUCEREven at his young age Bobby has years of experience professionally performing and producing at the highest levels in multiple styles of music.
+For years he played with the world famous DJ Skee’s Skeetox band, currently plays organ for the San Diego Padres, and has performed with Ice Cube, Jesse McCartney, Xzibit, Lil’ John, Snoop Dogg, Warren G, Bobby Brown, The Glenn Miller big band and the Tom Kubis Big Band at Goldenwest.
+Bobby plays in San Diego's premier corporate top 40 band, The Mighty Untouchables, in addition to several original projects including the L.A. based electro pop trio ‘Smashtronauts’ as well as his own jazz piano and organ combos.

 Bobby is also an accomplished composer and producer.
 His music can be heard through multiple outlets including television, movies, terrestrial, streaming and satellite radio, and video games.
 He also maintains an active roster of students, teaching a wide range of styles to students of all ages and walks of life.